MichaelOdumosu57/crexi_take_home/my_docs/NOTES.md

 * three-background-js is on app.module.ts which may not be good if these routes were lazy loaded
 * in app-logo there this itemscope what is that all about

+## Looking at other submissions
+repo1 missing loading management, server-side pagination jhua no tests, notice the effects observables are not generic getting single profile page is broken repo3 uses material table chisto8989 something crashed but made use of router actions

 ##  Findings

 __src\app\core\layout\app-logo\app-logo.component.ts__
 * ngrx wants to get rid of as plenty of logic as possible, everything in the lifecycle hook needs not to be there __src\app\core\layout\page\page.component.ts__